Keyword Research – How to Select Keywords

 For instance, a retail site might choose to use “rolling backpacks for kids” (1,600 monthly searches) rather than “wheeled backpacks for kids” (320 monthly searches) because the first keyword phrase gets searched 5 times more often.
 However, that retailer should not pin its hopes on ranking for the broad term “backpacks,” no matter how attractive that word’s sky-high search volume looks.

 The moral: Don’t be tempted by the huge numbers for broad keywords.
-With enough time and effort you might be able to rank for them, but you’d be battling large, established brands for unfocused visitors that might not even be ready to buy.
+With enough time and effort, you might be able to rank for them, but you’d be battling large, established brands for unfocused visitors who might not even be ready to buy.
 (We’ll talk more about broad keywords later in this guide.)

 Related blog posts and articles: